stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 The sidecar file `metadata.pdf.lua` is where KOReader keeps its metadata for the item, such as number of pages, last page viewed and reading statistics.

 The most relevant entry for our zotero plugin is `annotations`, which catalogues all the file annotations KOReader knowns about.
-The Zotero plugin hijacks the sidcar file to also some of the metadata it needs to work smoothly.
+The Zotero plugin hijacks the sidcar file to also store some of the metadata it needs to work smoothly.
 It adds the following top level entries:
 1. zoteroLibVersion: Zotero library version at the last time annotations where syncronised with this sidecar file.
 2. page_height: page height in points, which is needed to convert coordinates between KOReader and Zotero annotations.
 Currently simply assumes that all pages have the same height...